My emergency stoma kit

 In the early days of stoma formation, carrying an emergency kit with you is an essential part of stoma life, until you feel safe and secure in the knowledge that your stoma is going to behave.

-Gone are the days where carrying mass clothing due to incontinence issues thanks to my stoma formation.
-Yes, even now nearly 2 years into stoma formation I carry a supply kit with me, at all times, as it is like a comfort blanket should the worst happen.
+Gone are the days of carrying mass clothing due to incontinence issues, thanks to my stoma formation.
+Yes, even now nearly two years into stoma formation, I carry a supply kit with me, at all times, as it is like a comfort blanket should the worst happen.

 What do you carry in your emergency kit?
 Do you have an emergency kit?

 Here is what I carry in mine:

 - 3 x Pelican with Vitamin E Drainable stoma bags

 - 1 x pack of sterilised wet wipes

 - 3 x Eakin cohesive slim barrier rings

 - 1 x Pelican Release with Vitamin E adhesive remover